takuto-okuno-riken/oku2023dmn/README.md

 ~~~

 This demo shows fingerprint analysis of awake marmoset.
-T-values of sub-cortical voxels of correlating with DMN time-series and FPN time-series are shown.
+T-values of sub-cortical voxels of correlating with DMN time-series and FPN time-series are shown (Fig.4a and b top).
 ~~~
 >> marmoAwakeFingerprint
 process Mixed-Effects correlation ...